bl4drnnr/bl4drnnr/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, here is bl4drnnr!
 ---

 A Software Engineer specializing in mostly JavaScript and web technologies.
-Professional experience with the technologies listed in the **toolbox** below.
+Professional experience with the technologies (programming languages, frameworks and more) listed in the **toolbox** below.

 Interested in coding - web development ⚡️ and AI (make computers do beep-boop 🤖 ), network technologies 📡 , DevOps staff and cybersecurity 🛡.

-A small list of things I'm interested in besides programming:
+A small list of hobbies I'm interested in besides programming:
 - Trading 💰
 - Playing electro guitar 🎸
 ---

 🧰 Toolbox

-- 🏅 Javascript:
-  * Vue.js, React, Nuxt.js, Node.js, Express
+- 🏅 Javascript - Vue.js, React, Nuxt.js, Node.js, Express

-- 🐍 Python (mostly used for AI):
+- 🐍 Python (mostly used for AI) - Django
-  * Django

-- 💻 C#:
-  * ASP.NET Core (MVC)
+- 💻 C# - ASP.NET Core (MVC)

-- 📜 DB:
-  * PostgeSQL, MySQL, MongoDB
+- 📜 DB - PostgeSQL, MySQL, MongoDB

-Other technologies:
-- AWS, Docker
+Other technologies - AWS, Docker

 ---